-- Treat all students and all staff members with care and respect - Use positive language and avoid inappropriate words or verbal putdowns - Act in a safe and responsible manner - Respect personal space and property - Respect the right of students to learn and teachers to teach - Follow the rules, guidelines and instructions of all staff - Report incidents of bullying, harassment or intimidation to staff in a timely and discreet manner - Use computers and all technology responsibly - Be integral participants in the solving of problems or conflicts which may involve them - Be honest and forthcoming about information pertaining to any situation that involves them. - As per Section 8 of Human Rights Code of British Columbia, students shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, family status, age, sex, sexual orientation, gender identity or expression, or physical or mental disability.
-Furthermore, as per Section 7 of the Human Rights Code of British Columbia, no student shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned bases. - Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise
+- Treat all students and all staff members with care and respect - Use positive language and avoid inappropriate words or verbal putdowns - Act in a safe and responsible manner - Respect personal space and property - Respect the right of students to learn and teachers to teach - Follow the rules, guidelines and instructions of all staff - Report incidents of bullying, harassment or intimidation to staff in a timely and discreet manner - Use computers and all technology responsibly All student cellular phones or similar personal communication devices are to be appropriately stored during the school day.
+Any use of personal digital devices at school is subject to all other expectations for conduct and use of technology, including AP 140.2 Digital Responsibility for Students - Be integral participants in the solving of problems or conflicts which may involve them - Be honest and forthcoming about information pertaining to any situation that involves them. - As per Section 8 of the Human Rights Code of British Columbia, a person must not, without a bona fide and reasonable justification, discriminate against a person or class of persons regarding any accommodation, service or facility customarily available to the public because of the Indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of the person or class of persons. - Students may be subject to discipline under the school and/or District Code of Conduct for any conduct which has the effect of negatively impacting the school environment, whether that conduct occurs on or off School District property, at a school sponsored function or activity, or otherwise